Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Kinetic model of the two reduction mechanisms

-Incorporating a transport term, $\alpha C_{\Hy}$, into the kinetic model allows us to account for the rate at which hydrogen escapes from the solution.
-Notably, when hydrogen is released in the form of bubbles, its evacuation rate is significantly higher than in the absence of bubbling, where hydrogen loss is limited to diffusion and evaporation from the reactor.
+Incorporating a transport term, $\alpha C_{\Hy}$, into the kinetic model (see Eq.\eqref{eq:frank_h2}) allows us to account for the rate at which hydrogen escapes from the solution.
+Notably, when hydrogen is released in the form of bubbles, its evacuation rate is significantly higher than in the absence of bubbling, where hydrogen loss is limited to degassing from the liquid surface.
 To capture changes in the transport mechanism over the course of the reaction, we introduce a simplified, piece-wise constant model for the transport coefficient:

-where $\alpha_s$ corresponds to bubble-mediated transport, $\alpha_l$ to diffusive transport, and $t_{bub}$ is the time at which bubbling stops.
+where $\alpha_s$ corresponds to bubble-mediated $H_2$ transport, $\alpha_l$ is the transport coefficient in the absence of bubbles, and $t_{bub}$ is the time at which bubbling stops, which can be determined by visual observation.

+The transport coefficient in the absence of bubbling $\alpha_l$ can be estimated as the degassing rate from a stirred beaker: $\alpha_l = k_L a$, where $a = A/V$ is the gas--liquid interfacial area per unit volume, and $k_L$ is the liquid-side mass-transfer coefficient which captures the effective rate of transport of chemical species to the interface \cite{danckwerts1970gas}.
+Since $\alpha_l$ is proportional to surface-to-volume ratio, it is not an intrinsic property and depends on the volume of the reaction mixture and on the shape of the reservoir in which the reaction takes place.
+Accordingly, in order to compare different experimental observations it is important to know (and hence to report) these data.

+On the other hand, bubble-mediated transport coefficient $\alpha_s$ should be regarded as an empirical parameter: the flux of hydrogen in the bubbling regime depends strongly on the conditions of bubble growth and detachment, which are sensitive to the porous structure and wetting properties of the catalyst support, stirring rate, etc.